2025 Cohort

 |

-Seth is interested in designing STEM learning experiences using participatory design research methods that center the values, desires, and aspirations of the groups that will engage with them.
+Seth is interested in designing learning experiences using participatory design research methods that center the values, desires, and aspirations of the groups that will engage with them.
 He is advised by Dr. June Ahn and co-advised by Dr. Kylie Peppler.
 Seth received a B.A. in Chemistry and a minor in Science and Mathematics Education from the University of California, Berkeley.
-More recently, he worked as a research assistant at the Concord Consortium and as a research project manager at BSCS Science Learning studying STEM education and the learning sciences.
 His experiences conducting design-based research and engaging in co-design with youth, informal science educators, science content experts, and researchers have shaped his current research interests.
+Currently, he is exploring how to leverage AI to design human-centered and actionable analytics and study how people use analytics to make decisions.

 |